 - Well designed and located walking infrastructure has the potential to deliver very high benefit to cost ratios, of up to £37.6 per £1 spent, according to recent research.
 Well-planned improvements to public spaces such as pedestrianisation can boost footfall and trading by up to 40% ('The pedestrian pound...', Living Streets, 2013). - The pedestrian environment is crucial for town and village retailers.
 In Bristol for example, just 22% of shoppers arrive by car, with the majority arriving by foot.
-A multi-year study on London town centres showed that shoppers on foot spent 40-65% more than those who travelled by car. - Walking projects have also been found to increase land values.
+Over a month, people who walk to the high street spend up to 40% more than people who drive to the high street (TfL, 2013). - Walking projects have also been found to increase land values.
 A review of earlier literature suggests retail and commercial rates increase in the range of 10-30% (The Value of Cycle Tourism: Opportunities for the Scottish Economy - Sustrans, 2013).

-- Cyclists visit local shops more regularly, spending more than users of most other modes of transport. - Per square metre, cycle parking delivers five times higher retail spend than the same area of car parking. - A compact town optimised for walking and cycling can have a "retail density" (spend per square metre) 2.5 times higher than a typical urban centre. - Public realm improvements, including those that cater for cycling, have been shown to result in increased trade at local businesses - Neighbourhoods with cycle-friendly characteristics - low traffic volumes, walkable, close to off-road cycle paths - are more desirable or have higher property values.
+- Cyclists visit local shops more regularly, spending more than users of most other modes of transport. - Per square metre, cycle parking delivers five times higher retail spend than the same area of car parking. - A compact town optimised for walking and cycling can have a "retail density" (spend per square metre) 2.5 times higher than a typical urban centre. - Public realm improvements, including those that cater for cycling, have been shown to result in increased trade at local businesses. - Neighbourhoods with cycle-friendly characteristics - low traffic volumes, walkable, close to off-road cycle paths - are more desirable or have higher property values.